Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Introduction

-For the final purpose to quantify reasonably the difficulty of data dissemination for OSNs, we define a new metric called \emph{transport complexity}.
-In our model, the transport complexity involves two key conceptions: data arrival process at users and transport distance of messages, both of which are of great significance to network's transport capacity.
-To be specific, it is defined as the product of bits and the transport distance over which the data is successfully transported from the source node to the corresponding destinations.
-We note that, unlike some classical performance metrics, e.g., network capacity, the transport complexity is a metric to define the fundamental transport difficulty of social applications instead of the transport capability of a given network for specific applications, \cite{asymptotic2014analysis}.
+Over a long period of time, this growth will give rise to the limitation of Internet's bandwidth, so practically measuring the load imposed by OSNs enjoys a crucial meaning.
+To measure such a load, i.e., the load imposed on the carrier communication network by the OSN, we first introduce a metric called \emph{transport load}.
+It is defined as the product of two key factors: data generating rate at users and transport distance of messages.
+The former depends on the format of message (e.g., text, picture, and video, etc.) and the performance request in terms of quality of service (e.g., throughput, latency, and deliver ratio, etc.).
+The latter is directly determined by the geographical distribution of dissemination sessions and the communication architecture of network.
+Both parameters are critical for measuring the transport capacity of networks.
+To be specific, it is defined as the product of bits and the transport distance over which the data is successfully transported from the source to the intended destinations.
+In this work, we further define the fundamental limit of such transport load as \emph{transport complexity}, i.e., the \emph{minimum required} transport load for an OSN over a given carrier communication network.
+We note that, unlike some classical performance metrics, e.g., network capacity, the transport complexity is a metric to define the fundamental transport difficulty of a specific data communication applications instead of the transport capability of a given network for specific applications.
+Regarding the essential difference between transport capacity of a network and transport complexity of a data transport application, we give an explicit explanation with the help of the illustration in Figure \ref{fig-capacity-vs-complexity}.